0xROI/CVEs/Codiad.md

 This patch includes the following fixes:

-* Input Validation
+* Validation of user supplied data.
-- HE

 ### Mitigation
 -------------